Biggest Winners and Losers from 2019 NBA Trade Deadline

 Marcin Gortat, Robin Lopez, Enes Kanter, Wesley Matthews, Wayne Ellington, Frank Kaminsky, Jeremy Lin and Milos Teodosic are all names that could hit the market before the March 1 deadline for playoff eligibility, in addition to Carmelo Anthony, who was waived by the Bulls last week.

-Matthews already appears set to join the Indiana Pacers, per The Athletic's Shams Charania, but there will be no shortage of players available as playoff teams look to bolster their rosters.
+Matthews already appears set to join the Indiana Pacers, per Charania, but there will be no shortage of players available as playoff teams look to bolster their rosters.
 The Lakers, Warriors, Rockets, Celtics, Raptors and Trail Blazers all would make plenty of logical sense as destinations for this group of proven veterans.

-Players like Matthews, Lopez and Gortat are productive enough that they could have similar impacts in the postseason this year.
+Matthews, Lopez and Gortat are productive enough that they could provide a similar impact in the postseason this year.

 Loser: Everybody Involved in Anthony Davis Saga

 The biggest domino is still standing, and Davis' future will be the biggest story of the offseason.
-The Lakers and Pelicans never seriously reconvened negotiations before the deadline, and now the circus will continue in July.
-Despite Davis' protestations that he doesn't want to go to Boston, the Celtics have a real shot at landing him if Ainge puts Jayson Tatum on the table.
-If the Knicks win the draft lottery and can offer Zion Williamson to the Pelicans, they may be able to trump all other offers.
+The Lakers and Pelicans never reconvened negotiations on Thursday, per Wojnarowski, and now the circus will continue in July.
+Despite that Davis may not want to play in Boston (his father sure doesn't want him to), the Celtics have a real shot at landing him if Ainge puts Jayson Tatum on the table.
+If the Knicks win the draft lottery and offer Zion Williamson to the Pelicans, they may be able to trump all other offers.

-The Lakers may still end up with Davis, but with the bidding opening up again after the lottery, they won't be in a position to come with anything other than their absolute best offer.
-If they miss out on him after letting Paul George and Kawhi Leonard pass them by in the previous two offseasons, it will be a major black mark against president Magic Johnson and general manager Rob Pelinka, both of whom have talked a big game about going superstar shopping after landing LeBron James last summer.
+The Lakers may still end up with Davis, but with the bidding opening up again after the lottery, they won't be in a position to come with anything other than their best offer.
+If they miss out on him after letting Paul George and Kawhi Leonard pass them by in the previous two offseasons, it will be a major black mark against president Magic Johnson and general manager Rob Pelinka, both of whom have talked a big game about going superstar shopping after landing LeBron James in the summer.

 The Pelicans will almost definitely trade Davis after the season is over, but in the meantime, this drama will hang over their heads for at least the next five months.
-Davis wants to play again this season, and the Pelicans are left with the choice of further alienating him to protect their asset or acquiescing and risking injury.
+Davis wants to play again this season, per ESPN's Dave McMenamin, and the Pelicans are left with the choice of further alienating him to protect their asset or acquiescing and risking injury.

 In the long term, it may prove the best decision for New Orleans to hold onto Davis and expand the pool of bidders in the offseason.
 But the rest of this season is going to be uncomfortable.